 Though jurisprudence provides that similarity in size, form and color, while relevant, is not conclusive (Lim Hoa v.
 Director of Patents, G. R. No. L-8072, October 31, 1956; Co Tiong Sa v.
 Director of Patents, et al., G. R. No. L-5378, May 24, 1954); or that neither duplication/imitation, or the fact that the infringing label suggests an effort to emulate, is necessary (Co Tiong Sa v.
-Director of Patents, et al., supra.), the marked difference in the respective dominant features of the competing marks- "M&M" for opposer and "Q&Q" for respondent-applicant-negates the likelihood of confusion either as to the goods or to the respective businesses of the parties.
-There is no likelihood that purchasers of the goods of either parties shall confuse the business of one party with that of the other such that a purchaser may be likely deceived to think that one party's business originates from, or is licensed or sponsored by the other, and/or that there is some connection between opposer and respondent-applicant which, fact, does not exist (Sterling Products International, Inc. v.
+Director of Patents, et al., supra.), the marked difference in the respective dominant features of the competing marks- "M&M" for opposer and "Q&Q" for respondent-applicant- negates the likelihood of confusion either as to the goods or to the respective businesses of the parties.
+There is no likelihood that purchasers of the other such that a purchaser may be likely deceived to think that one party's business originates from, or is licensed or sponsored by the other, and/or that there is some connection between opposer and respondent-applicant which, fact, does not exist (Sterling Products International, Inc. v.
 Farbenfabriken Bayer Aktiengesselschaft, G.R.
 No. L-19906, April 30, 1969).

 Gauging by the Dominancy Test which considers the dominant features of the competing marks, or which gives greater weight to the similarity of the appearance of the product arising from the dominant features of the mark attached to said product in determining whether such mark is confusingly similar with another mark (McDonalds Corporation v.
-L.C.
-Big Mak, Inc., G. R. No.143993, August 18, 2004), the conclusion of this Bureau is that respondent-applicant's and opposer's respective marks are confusingly similar.
+L. C. Big Mak, Inc., G. R. No. 143993, August 18, 2004), the Mur conclusion of this Bureau is that respondent-applicant's and opposer's respective marks are confusingly similar.